Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 • Scammers love using pressure.
 If someone’s rushing you to act fast or saying, “this deal won’t last,” slow down; real opportunities don’t come with a countdown clock.

 • Cash App support will never message you on Instagram, Twitter, or anywhere outside the app.
-If they’re asking for your sign-in info or PIN, it’s 100% fake.
+If they’re asking for your sign-in information or PIN, it’s 100% fake.

 • Look at how the message is written.
 Lots of typos, strange grammar, or odd language?
 That’s not how real businesses talk.